Applicable Employee Classes:

 The University does not allow conflicts of interest, real or reasonably perceived, by those investigating or adjudicating allegations under this policy.
 A conflict of interest exists when an individual's knowledge of the matter or personal or professional relationships with the complainant, respondent, or witnesses would preclude the individual from being able to investigate the case fairly and impartially.
-Individuals who wish to challenge an investigator because of a conflict of interest may do so by filing a challenge with the Title IX Coordinator within five business days of an investigator being appointed.
-The Title IX Coordinator retains sole discretion to determine whether a conflict exists and to otherwise take appropriate actions to address the issue in a prompt and equitable manner.
+Individuals who wish to challenge an investigator because of a conflict of interest may do so by filing a challenge with the Title IX Coordinator within five business days of being notified of the name of the investigator.
+The Title IX Coordinator retains sole discretion to determine whether a conflict exists and to take appropriate actions to address the issue in a prompt and equitable manner.

-Both the complainant and the respondent will be promptly notified of the initiation of an investigation.
+Both the complainant and the respondent will be promptly notified of the filing of a formal complaint and initiation of an investigation.
 The notice will be in writing and shall be given by the Title IX Coordinator.
-All notices provided under this Policy will be sent to the individual's official University email account and individuals are presumed to regularly check their email accounts.
+All notices provided under this Policy will be sent to the individual's official University email account and individuals are presumed to check their email accounts regularly.

 Unless reasonable extensions of time are needed, both the complainant and respondent will be notified of the initiation of an investigation within ten business days of receipt of the complaint or the time upon which the University otherwise becomes aware of conduct necessitating investigation.

-The notice to both the complainant and the respondent shall include the potential policy violation(s) at issue.
-Each shall be notified of their right to participate in an investigation and timelines for responding.
-Each shall be notified of the identity of the investigator and their ability to challenge the assignment of the investigator.
+Each party shall be notified of their right to participate in the investigation and timelines for responding.
+They shall be notified of the identity of the investigator and their ability to challenge the assignment of the investigator.
 Each shall be further advised that the investigation may proceed without the participation of either party.
-Respondents will also be provided with the specific acts they are accused of committing as well as when and where the alleged acts took place to the extent the University has this information.

 During an investigation, the complainant will have the opportunity to describe his or her allegations and present supporting witnesses or other evidence.
-The respondent will have the opportunity to respond to the allegations and present supporting witnesses or other evidence.
+The respondent will have the opportunity to respond to the allegations and present supporting witnesses, including expert witnesses or other evidence.
+Each party shall have the right to inspect and review any evidence obtained in the investigation that is directly related to the allegations in the formal complaint.
 The investigator will review evidence presented and will meet with additional witnesses identified by the complainant, the respondent, or third parties, as determined appropriate in the sole discretion of the investigator.

 The complainant or respondent's character or reputation with respect to other sexual activity is never relevant and will not be considered as evidence.
 However, prior sexual history may be considered under the following limited circumstances: